Josefinekihlstrom/LauraDay/README.md

     - A delete button in the form of a trash can icon. *(Only visible for logged in superusers)*
     - The date that each comment was made.
     - The content of each comment.
-- A button with the text of 'Blog Posts' that links back to blog page.
+- A button with the text of 'Blog Posts' that links back to the blog page.
 - A button with the text of 'Comment' that links to the 'Add Comment' page.
-- A section aligned to the right containing a round image, text that describes the purpose of the page and icons that links to instagram and facebook.
+- A section aligned to the right containing a circled image, text that describes the purpose of the page, and icons that link to Instagram and Facebook.

 ### Add post page
 The add post page is only available for logged in superusers and contains the following: